verrazzano/docs/content/en/docs/reference/API/OAM/IngressTrait.md

                     - path: "/greet"
                       pathType: Prefix
 ```
 In the above example, the IngressTrait `hello-helidon-ingress` is set on the `hello-helidon-component` application component and defines an ingress rule that configures a path and path type.
 This exposes a route for external access to the application.
-Note that since no `hosts` list is given for the [IngressRule](#IngressRule), a DNS host name is automatically generated.
-The host can be obtained from the generated gateway.
+Note that because no `hosts` list is given for the [IngressRule](#IngressRule), a DNS host name is automatically generated.

-For example, with the above application configuration successfully deployed, the application should be accessible with the `HOST` and `path` specified in the IngressTrait.
+For example, with the above application configuration successfully deployed, the application will be accessible with the `path` specified in the IngressTrait and the generated host name.
 ```
 $ HOST=$(kubectl get gateway hello-helidon-hello-helidon-appconf-gw -n hello-helidon -o jsonpath={.spec.servers[0].hosts[0]})
 $ echo $HOST